NathanLewis298/portfolio/FMP.md

   <a target="_blank" href="assets/FMP/Game1.png">
     <img src="assets/FMP/Game1.png" alt="Title Screen" width="600" height="400">
   </a>
-  <div class="desc">This is the area where the player can buy new money generators </div>
+  <div class="desc">This is the area where the player can buy new money generators. </div>
 </div>